Vaughn Meader: Later years

 Meader tried several times to revive his career, but achieved only moderate success, and even then mostly outside of show business.
-He appeared briefly in the 1975 movie Linda Lovelace for President and has a very brief cameo on the 1981 Rich Little comedy album The First Family Rides Again, which both parodied Ronald Reagan and paid homage to the original First Family album.
+He appeared briefly in the 1975 movie Linda Lovelace for President, portrayed Walter Winchell in the 1975 film Lepke starring Tony Curtis, and had a very brief cameo on the 1981 Rich Little comedy album The First Family Rides Again, which both parodied Ronald Reagan and paid homage to the original First Family album.
 Both the Kennedy and Reagan First Family albums were produced by Earle Doud.

 Eventually, Meader resumed a career in bluegrass and country music, becoming a popular local performer in his native Maine.
 During the mid-1970s, he performed in Louisville, Kentucky, mostly at a small tavern known as the Storefront Congregation, under the name "Abbott Meader and the Honky-Tonk Angels."
 Meader sang and played piano.

 Personal life and death

 Meader was married four times.
 He married his fourth wife, Sheila Colbath, in 1984.
 They remained married until his death.

-Sheila was a caller on the NPR radio show Car Talk in 1992, where she mentioned that her husband was running for President.
+Sheila was a caller on the NPR radio show Car Talk in 1992, where she mentioned that her husband was running for president.
 She questioned the hosts about a particular car, which she and Vaughn were considering taking on the campaign trail.
 Her call has been replayed as part of episode #2234 on the Car Talk podcast.

 On October 29, 2004, Meader died of chronic obstructive pulmonary disease at the age of 68.